Britain's Tullett in talks to buy ICAP's global broking business

 Tullett said it had started talks with the UK's financial regulator on capital resources requirements applicable to the enlarged group.

-While a merger would consolidate Tullett and ICAP's positions as two of the world's top three interdealer players, it could further squeeze Tradition, the interdealer broking arm of Compagnie Financière Tradition.
+While a merger would consolidate Tullett and ICAP's positions as two of the world's top three interdealer players, it could further squeeze Tradition, the interdealer broking arm of Compagnie Financière Tradition (CFT.S).

 JOB CUTS